rand00dle/cecs456-project/README.md

 └── README.md            # Project documentation
 ```

-# How to run the code:
+# How to run the code (if you don't have the dependencies installed in your kernel):
 ### 1. Create and activate virtual environment:

 ```bash